 Elijah the prophet also met with Christ on the Mount of Transfiguration, together with Moses, Israel's great law-giver.
 Elijah and Moses met with Jesus and spoke of his exodus from the world, as Peter, James, and John watched-on in awe and wonder.
 Moses and Elijah were two witnesses of His glory on that mountain, when they spoke with Him about this forthcoming death.

 For the little remnant of Israel - both pre and post-Cross believers, Elijah has already come.
 Their hearts have been restored, and they have been redeemed by Christ through the blood of the New Covenant.
 But the rest of God's people who have not trusted Christ for their redemption, must face the great and dreadful Day of the Lord, when the full force of God's wrath will be poured out on this Christ-rejecting, sinful world.

 Praise God that the 'Time of Jacob's Trouble' is designed to bring His people back to Himself - so that the nations of the world may know that HE is the Lord.

 Heavenly Father, I praise and thank You for Your wonderful plan of redemption.
 Thank You for Your people, Israel, through whom came the Law, the prophets, the precious promises, and our heavenly Messiah.
-Thank You for sending John the Baptist, in the spirit and power of Elijah, to turn my heart and the hearts of many in Israel and around the world, to faith in Christ.
-I pray for those in Israel who have not yet trusted Christ as Saviour and pray that their blindness to the gospel message would be lifted so that they may be restored into fellowship with You, by faith.
-This I ask in Jesus' precious name, AMEN.
+Thank You for sending John the Baptist in the spirit and power of Elijah, to turn the hearts of many in Israel and around the world, to faith in Christ.
+I pray for those in Israel who have not yet trusted Christ as Saviour.
+May their blindness to the gospel message be lifted so that they may be restored into fellowship with You, by faith.
+I pray this in Jesus' precious name, AMEN.